APIs, concepts, guides, and more

 Thread.Sleep(200);

-if (activeLineNumber != robot.Gcode.ExecutingLineNumberGet()) // only write if we are on a new line
+if (activeLineNumber != robot.Gcode.ExecutingLineNumberGet()) // only write if on new line

 {